CMake Build Configuration

 To modify the environment variable values for the CMake build environment, select Batch Edit.
 For more information, see Batch Editing.

-The parameter values that you change are passed via
+The variable values that you change are passed via

-To reconfigure a project using the modified parameters, select Build > Clear CMake Configuration, which removes the CMakeCache.txt file.
+To reconfigure a project using the modified variable values, select Build > Clear CMake Configuration, which removes the CMakeCache.txt file.
 This enables you to do a full rebuild.

-To be asked before Qt Creator resets the changes, select Tools > Options > Build & Run > CMake > Ask before re-configuring with initial parameters.
+To be asked before Qt Creator resets the changes, select Edit > Preferences > Build & Run > CMake > Ask before re-configuring with initial parameters.